Menditect/documentation/docs/refguide/Teststep/2-create.md

 With this [Teststep](../Teststep) type, an object is created in-memory and put on the list for objects to be committed using a [Persist](persist) step.

+When setting Attribute Values for a Create Object action, the Attribute will be *assigned* the entered value, and 'empty' if checked, but left blank.

 ## Actions

 ### Add a Create Object Teststep